 Every year thousands of tourists plan a trip to Shimla and Manali with their families and loved ones.
 I too get loads of questions regarding planning the trip to Shimla and Manali on this blog.
-No wonder why as both Shimla being known as “Queen of Hills” and Manali popularly known for “Honeymoon Destination” are the most popular tourist destinations in Himachal Pradesh.
+No wonder why as both Shimla being known as “Queen of Hills” and Manali popularly-known as a “Honeymoon Destination“, are the most popular tourist destinations in Himachal Pradesh.

 I am going to suggest the plan in such a way that you spend more time in Manali than in/around Shimla.
-Manali has lot more to offer than Shimla so it is better to spend more time in Manali.
-The river element in Manali just adds more charm to the missing beauty of Shimla.
+Manali has a lot more to offer than Shimla, so it is better to spend more time in Manali.
+The river element in Manali adds more charm to the missing beauty of Shimla.

 Road Conditions in Shimla and Manali

-On the other hand, though majority of road conditions between Delhi and Shimla is excellent but the section between Swarghat to Bilaspur/Sunder Nagar makes you feel frustrated.
-You just need to get past this section patiently and rest all is breeze on Delhi to Manali route 🙂
+On the other hand, though the majority of road conditions between Delhi and Shimla are excellent, the section between Swarghat to Bilaspur/Sunder Nagar makes you feel frustrated.
+You need to get past this section patiently and rest all is a breeze on Delhi to Manali route 🙂

 8 Day Plan for a trip to Shimla and Manali